Let us begin at the beginning, in a time before we even had mobile phones: a time of minerals, meteorites, fossils and (cue menacing music) dinosaurs.

-These items grace Rooms 1 to 10 on the lower, mezzanine floor of the museum, the starting point for most visitors.
+These items grace Rooms 1 to 10 on the lower, mezzanine floor of the Natural History Museum.

-Those with geological interests need only know this is one of the world’s great scientific collections.
+Those with geological interests need only know that galleries 1-4 house one of the world’s great scientific collections of minerals.

 Those without geological interests (let’s be honest, there are one or two of us) should still pay attention, because there are some hidden joys in among these exhibits.